Extension, deformation and categorification of $\text{AssDer}$ pairs: Introduction

-In Sections \ref{sec-ext} and \ref{sec-abl} we study various questions about extensions of AssDer pairs.
-First, we study extensions of an AssDer pair by a trivial AssDer pair, called central extensions.
+In Sections \ref{sec-ext}, we study extensions of an AssDer pair by a trivial AssDer pair, called central extensions.
 We show that isomorphism classes of central extensions are classified by the second cohomology of the AssDer pair with coefficients in the trivial representation (cf. Theorem \ref{central-fin-thm}).
 Next, we study extensions of a pair of derivations in a central extension of associative algebras.
 Given a central extension of associative algebras $0 \rightarrow M \xrightarrow{i} \hat{A} \xrightarrow{p} A \rightarrow 0$ and a pair of derivations $(\phi_A, \phi_M) \in \mathrm{Der}(A) \times \mathrm{Der}(M)$, we associate a second cohomology class in the Hochschild cohomology of $A$ with trivial representation $M$ (cf. Proposition \ref{obs-class-cen}), called the obstruction class.
 When this cohomology class is null, the pair of derivations $(\phi_A, \phi_M)$ is extensible to a derivation $\phi_{\hat{A}} \in \mathrm{Der}(\hat{A})$ which makes the above sequence into an exact sequence of AssDer pairs (cf. Theorem \ref{thm-obs-tri}).
-Finally, we consider abelian extensions of an AssDer pair by an arbitrary representation and show that isomorphism classes of such extensions are classified by the second cohomology group of the AssDer pair (cf. Theorem \ref{abl-fin-thm}).

-In Section \ref{sec-def}, we study formal one-parameter deformation of AssDer pair following the classical approach of Gerstenhaber for associative algebras \cite{gers} and Nijenhuis-Richardson for Lie algebras \cite{nij-ric}.
+In Section \ref{sec-def}, we study formal one-parameter deformations of AssDer pairs following the classical approach of Gerstenhaber for associative algebras \cite{gers} and Nijenhuis-Richardson for Lie algebras \cite{nij-ric}.
 For this, we deform both the associative product as well as the given derivation.
-We remark that simultaneous deformation theory and the governing structure is studied in \cite{fre-zam}.
-The results in this section are analogous to classical cases.
-The vanishing of the second cohomology of the AssDer pair with coefficients in itself implies that the structure is rigid (cf. Theorem \ref{h-two}, Remark \ref{h-two-rem}).
+Here we will show that the vanishing of the second cohomology of an AssDer pair with coefficients in itself implies that the AssDer pair is rigid (cf. Theorem \ref{h-two}, Remark \ref{h-two-rem}).
 Given a finite order deformation of an AssDer pair, we associate a third cohomology class, called the obstruction class of the deformation (cf. Proposition \ref{obs-class}).
-If the class is trivial, then the deformations extend to deformation of next order (cf. Theorem \ref{obs-class-zero}).
+If the class is trivial, then the deformation extends to a deformation of the next order (cf. Theorem \ref{obs-class-zero}).
+We also consider automorphisms of the deformed AssDer pair and their extensions (cf. Theorem \ref{auto-theorem}).